jamesob/biketrip/_posts/2011-6-22-pueblo-rest.md

 After a little talk, Patti said she was going upstairs to work on an article for the local paper.
 On her way out of the kitchen, she signaled for an embrace.
 I took her and, on a hunch, pulled back and kissed her.
+That could've landed me on the lawn for the night, but it didn't.

 We parted and I went downstairs to the couch, a little short of breath.